holochain/docs-pages/src/concepts/2_application_architecture.md

 ![Four participants using a hApp.
 A membrane surrounds one participant's hApp, allowing her to safely produce and accept good data, and reject bad data.](../../img/concepts/2.2-data-integrity-membrane.png)

 There's another membrane, which sits between a participant and her copy of the application.
-The application's public functions define the processes that can be used to access, interpret, and create data, as well as communicate other participants and applications.
+The application's public functions define the processes that can be used to access, interpret, and create data, as well as communicate with other participants and applications.
 Her copy of the application makes those functions available to any client on her machine that wants to act for her.
 It also makes them available to her peers so she can delegate some of her agency to them.
-The application developer can also give her tools to control access to these functions, using [capability-based security](../8_calls_capabilities/).
+The application developer can give her tools to control access to these functions, using [capability-based security](../8_calls_capabilities/).

 ![One participant's copy of the hApp.
 A membrane surrounds her hApp.
 On her device, three clients are successfully calling the hApp's functions while a malware is rejected.
 From the network, two peers try to call her hApp's functions; one succeds while another fails.](../../img/concepts/2.3-process-membrane.png)